-Incidents of violence and criminal activity on campus have been fairly high across the US in the last few years.
-In this Back To School Special we will look at the current landscape of campus safety and discuss how school administrations can make their campus safer.
+Reported incidents of violence and criminal activity on campus have been fairly high across the US in the last few years.
+In this updated version of the “Back To School Special,” which was originally posted in September 2015, we look at the current landscape of campus safety and discuss how school administrators can use technology to improve campus safety.

 Students and Social Media

-Campus Security and Student Safety: The Current Landscape
+Campus Security and Student Safety: The Landscape

 In 2013 there were thousands of Aggravated Assaults, Robberies and Sex Offences on American university campuses (source).
 There were tens of thousands of Liquor Law and Drug Abuse Violations, and over a thousand Weapon Possession Charges.
 Considering these events happened over the course of a year and across hundreds of campuses, the numbers are actually not too high.
 But they can be better.